+- a.
+Check the types of vegetation found on the site:

-X_deciduous tree: alder, maple, aspen, other
+- X_deciduous tree: alder, maple, aspen, other

-x_evergreen tree: fir, cedar, pine, other
+- X evergreen tree: fir, cedar, pine, other

-x_shrubs

-X_g rass

-X_pasture

-crop or grain
+- X_shrubs

+- X_grass

+- pasture

-Orchards, vineyards or other permanent crops.
+- Orchards, vineyards or other permanent crops.

-wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other

-water plants: water lily, eelgrass, milfoil, other

-other types of vegetation
+- wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - water plants: water lily, eelgrass, milfoil, other - other types of vegetation b.
+What kind and amount of vegetation will be removed or altered?
+Most trees and shrubs removed.